htslin103/Random-Number-Generator/README.md

 # Random Number Generator
 Random Number Generator  is a program that generates a list of 10 0000 numbers from 1 to 10000 in random order each time the program is run.
-Each number is unique and must be between 1 and 10000(inclusive)
+Each number is unique and is between 1 and 10000(inclusive)

 ## Tech/Framework
 Random Number Generator is a Microsoft console app written with the C# language